vegardit/docker-openldap/README.md

    docker run -itd --env-file environment vegardit/openldap
    ```

-   In environment file values must not be enclosed using quotes (`'` or `"`), please remove them.
+   In the env-file values must not be enclosed using quotes (`'` or `"`), please remove them.
 See this example file: [example/docker/example.env](example/docker/example.env).

 1. Setting the environment variable `INIT_SH_FILE` pointing to a shell script that should be sourced during the container start.